 Is Nepal open for travellers?

 YES, Nepal is open to travellers for all tourism activities.
 Tourism in Nepal was allowed since Oct 17, 2021, but only for the purpose of trekking and mountaineering.
-Today as of March 27 2021, other tourism activities have all resumed given they meet and fulfil all the requirements of arrival protocols.
+As of July 27 2021, other tourism activities have all resumed given they meet and fulfil all the requirements of arrival protocols.

 What the arrival protocols for coming to Nepal?